vinayakbabbar/OTP-Verification-UI/README.md

 Name:- OTP-Verification-UI

-Desription:- Basic UI of OTP verifcation
+Desription:- Basic UI of OTP verification

 Features:- Add some CSS to provide 3D effect and add move forward & backward functionality with using mouse